 Caring for our skin is as important as ever when we get older.
 A good skincare routine doesn’t have to be complicated or expensive though.
 It’s easier than you might think with a simple routine and some good products.
 Follow this simple time skincare routine to keep your skin soft and glowing.

-This post contains affiliate links.
+This post may contain affiliate links.
 Please read my disclaimer for more information.

-The next step is removing makeup and sunscreen.
-Burt’s Bees Cleansing Oil does an excellent job of removing both.
+I take off my makeup and sunscreen with a good oil like Burt’s Bees Cleansing Oil.
+It does an excellent job of removing both.